leylabmpi/endoR/README.md

 # endoR
 Code and manual of the endoR R-package.
+A Python version is currently a work in progress and I hope to release it soon - any help welcome ;)

 [![DOI](https://zenodo.org/badge/349814633.svg)](https://zenodo.org/badge/latestdoi/349814633)